DEM1989/WordUp/README.md

 # WordUp: An AI-Powered Word Processor
 WordUp is an open-source, PyQt5-based word processor application with AI assistant features powered by OpenAI's GPT models.
-It's a cross-platform application that can be run on Windows, Mac, and Linux.

 ## Unleash Your Writing Potential